Cheapest Car Insurance for Seniors in 2025

 Cheapest Car Insurance for Seniors With Poor Credit

+GEICO offers the lowest rates for seniors with bad credit with premiums averaging $121 monthly, saving senior drivers $82 per month.
 The most affordable car insurance companies for seniors with poor credit vary based on coverage level.
-GEICO offers the lowest rates for seniors with poor credit.
-Compare the best prices in the table below:
+Compare the best prices based on protection level in the table below:

 Best Cheap Car Insurance for Seniors

-State Farm offers the best cheap car insurance for seniors, averaging $114 monthly for full coverage.
+GEICO offers the best cheap car insurance for seniors, averaging $184 monthly for full coverage.
 The top options for senior drivers combine affordability, strong customer service and financial stability.
 Premiums often start rising after age 65, as insurers view seniors as somewhat higher risk than younger adults.

 Car Insurance for Seniors Ratings